-However, since sat phones have helped injured or stranded people get in touch with emergency responders to come to their aid countless times, we think that the benefits clearly outweigh its drawbacks.
-If you can afford it, get it.
+However, since sat phones have helped injured or stranded people get in touch with emergency responders to come to their aid countless times, we think that the benefits clearly outweigh their drawbacks.
+If you can afford one, get it.
 Better be prepared than sorry.

-Make sure you pack along a fully charged power bank so you don’t run out of battery.
+Make sure you pack along a fully charged power bank so you won’t run out of battery.

 Ham radios are a godsend in times of crisis.
 These amateur radios have withstood the test of time and ever-changing technology.
 They are, to this day, considered vital communication tools.
 Check out any survival forum; almost any of them will say that a ham radio is the most reliable mode of communication during an emergency or crisis.

 In fact, many search and rescue groups use ham radios.
-You can use ham radios to scan emergency radio frequencies and check on the status of the disaster.
+You can use a ham radio to scan emergency radio frequencies and check on the status of the disaster.
 Because most emergency responders are tuning in as well, you can reach them faster.
-Operating ham radios require a license.
+But take note that ham radios require a license.
 You can check how to get one here.
-Graywolf Survival gives a very detailed explanation on frequencies and how you can use them in this article.
+Graywolf Survival gives a very detailed explanation of frequencies and how you can use them in this article.

 An electromagnetic pulse (EMP) is a phenomenon most preppers don’t want to encounter.
 These pulses caused by solar flares or nuclear detonations can seriously damage your electronic devices.
-A Faraday cage is not a communication device.
-What it does is it protects these devices from electromagnetic energy.
+While a Faraday cage is not a communication device, it protects these devices from electromagnetic energy.
 There are a lot of varieties available in the market; some even come in the form of resealable bags for easy storage.
-You can also try to make your own here.
+You can also try to make your own Faraday cage.

 Factors to Consider When Choosing Your Communication Tool